-The Annual Deficit is 5 Times the Size of EU's Annual Bill -
+Annual Deficit is 5 Times the Size of EU's Annual Bill -

 “We have to live within our means and people have to be honest about the consequences of either spending more money or of cutting taxes.
 My concern is that this Government has built up a reputation for fiscal responsibility.
 The British people have worked incredibly hard over a decade now to rebuild our public finances and I think it’s very important that we don’t throw that all away.”

 Britain is leaving the EU in part because of the billions it costs every year, those billions are a fraction of the size of the annual deficit.
-Britain has avoided a recession for a decade, when one comes, and it will, with interest rates at long term lows without having closed the deficit it will be difficult to cope.
+Britain has successfully avoided a recession for a decade.
+When one comes, and it will, with interest rates at long term lows without having closed the deficit it will be difficult to cope.
 The deficit was supposed to have been closed by 2015, will it ever be closed?

+Watching litany of unfunded tax & spending promises pouring out from Johnson & Hunt, it’s obvious they are relying on that magic money tree they were shouting about in the last election.
+Thanks to them, Labour has become confirmed as the voice of sound, economic, common sense.